UNITED STATES

 BMO Term Loan

-As of June 30, 2023, the interest rate on the BMO Term Loan was
+As of September 30, 2024, the interest rate on the BMO Term Loan was

 12

 The BMO Credit Agreement provides for customary events of default with corresponding grace periods, including failure to pay any principal or interest when due, certain cross defaults and a change in control of the Company (as defined in the BMO Credit Agreement).
 In the event of a default by the Company, the administrative agent may, and at the request of the requisite number of lenders shall, declare all obligations under the BMO Credit Agreement immediately due and payable, terminate the lenders’ commitments to make loans under the BMO Credit Agreement, and enforce any and all rights of the lenders or administrative agent under the BMO Credit Agreement and related documents.
 For certain events of default related to bankruptcy, insolvency, and receivership, the commitments of lenders will be automatically terminated and all outstanding obligations of the Company will become immediately due and payable.
-The Company was in compliance with the BMO Term Loan financial covenants as of June 30, 2023.

 13